 Best of All Worlds

 The Invisible Hand of capitalism is an important concept in free market economies.
 Unfortunately, it is often wrongly used to argue against any proposals for change.
-The basic argument is that the current situation is the best situation, as it is the result of the finely-honed Invisible Hand.
+The basic argument is that the current situation is the best situation.
+It is the result of the Invisible Hand of market forces aggregating individual choices into the optimal solution.

 The free market is invoked to explain the high income for CEOs and the low income for the rank-and-file.
 The CEOs are such a rarefied creature that he must be paid gobs of money.
 How do we know the CEO is worth it?
 Because that is the result of the free market, the Invisible Hand in operation.